 A. The initial selection, or subsequent changes, of a graduate student's committee shall be determined jointly by the student and the student's advisor and approved by the Associate Director for Graduate Programs.
 In accordance with the Policies and Procedures of the Graduate School at WSU, graduate students are not permitted to serve on the committees of other graduate students.

 B. The graduate committee of each student shall have a minimum of three members.
-At least half of committee members shall be active Graduate Faculty members.tenured or as well as
+At least half of committee members shall be active Graduate Faculty members.
+At least two members of the doctoral committee must be permanent WSU tenured or tenure-track faculty as well as members of SoE Graduate Faculty.

 C. As specified in the Graduate School's Policies and Procedures, the performance of each graduate student shall be reviewed annually by the student's graduate committee and a report submitted to the Associate Director.